Skip to main content

 Editing elements

-Double-click any editable part of an element to start editing it inline.
-A text cursor appears and you can type directly on the canvas.
-Double-clicking the expression in an assignment node to edit it inline Each element type has different editable parts:
+Double-click any editable part of an element to start editing inline.
+A text cursor appears and you can type directly.
+Each element type has different editable parts:

 Element typeWhat you can edit